Advising

 College of Engineering Advising

 You are also assigned an Engineering Student Services advisor in the College of Engineering.
-ESS advisors monitor your progress towards your degree and explain graduation requirements, interpret CoE policy, and explain the petition process.
+ESS advisors monitor your progress towards your degree and explain graduation requirements, interpret COE policy, and explain the petition process.

-Departmental Advising
+Department Advising

 Advising Tools